Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Links corresponding to Hamiltonian cycles

 \begin{theorem}[\cite{E19}] A $3$-polytope is an ideal right-angled $3$-polytope if and only if either it is a $k$-antiprism $A(k)$, $k\geqslant 3$, or it can be obtained from the $4$-antiprism by operations of a restricted edge-twist. \end{theorem}

-The following result is straightforward from the definitions. \begin{proposition} Any edge-twist transforms a nonselfcrossing Eulerian cycle to a nonselfcrossing Eulerian cycle on the new polytope. \end{proposition} \begin{corollary} The $3$-antiprism $A(3)$ (octahedron) has exactly $2$ combinatorially different nonselfcrossing Eulerian cycles, the $4$-antiprism $A(4)$ has exactly $7$ combinatorially different nonselfcrossing Eulerian cycles, and they correspond to $7$ nonselfcrossing Eulerian cycles (perhaps some of them are combinatorially equivalent) on any polytope different from antiprisms, and any antiprism $A(k)$ has at least $2$ combinatorially different cycles. \end{corollary} \begin{proof} This follows from Examples~\ref{ex:oct}, \ref{ex:ak}, and \ref{A4ex}. \end{proof} \begin{remark} As was mentioned by A.A.~Gaifullin, the existence of a nonselfcrossing Eulerian cycle can be proved as follows.
-Since each vertex of $P$ has even valency, it has a Eulerian cycle.
-Then we can deform this cycle at bad vertices.
-If it has a transversal self-crossing, then one of the two ways to change this crossing leaves the cycle connected. \end{remark}
+The following result is straightforward from the definitions. \begin{proposition} Any edge-twist transforms a nonselfcrossing Eulerian cycle to a nonselfcrossing Eulerian cycle in the new polytope. \end{proposition} \begin{corollary} The $3$-antiprism $A(3)$ (octahedron) has exactly $2$ combinatorially different nonselfcrossing Eulerian cycles, the $4$-antiprism $A(4)$ has exactly $7$ combinatorially different nonselfcrossing Eulerian cycles, and they correspond to $7$ nonselfcrossing Eulerian cycles (perhaps some of them are combinatorially equivalent) in any polytope different from antiprisms, and any antiprism $A(k)$ has at least $2$ combinatorially different cycles. \end{corollary} \begin{proof} This follows from Examples~\ref{ex:oct}, \ref{ex:ak}, and \ref{A4ex}. \end{proof}

-\begin{problem} To enumerate all combinatorially different nonselfcrossing Eulerian cycles on any ideal right-angled $3$-polytope.
-To find estimates for their number. \end{problem}
+\begin{question} To enumerate all combinatorially different nonselfcrossing Eulerian cycles in any ideal right-angled $3$-polytope.
+To find estimates for their number.
+Similarly for nonselfcrossing Eulerian theta-subgraphs and $K_4$-subgraphs in hyperbolic right-angled $3$-polytopes of finite volume with $2$ and $4$ finite vertices. \end{question}

-\section{Transformations of nonselfcrossing Eulerian cycles}
+\subsection{Transformations of nonselfcrossing Eulerian cycles}

-\begin{definition} We will call two edges $E_1$ and $E_2$ of $Q$ not lying in a Hamiltonian cycle $\Gamma$ {\it conjugated}, if each edge intersects both components of the complement in $\Gamma$ to the vertices of the other edge (in other words, if $\Gamma\cup E_1\cup E_2$ is homeomorphic to the full graph $K_4$ on four vertices).
-We call two vertices of an ideal right-angled $3$-polytope $P$ {\it conjugated along the nonselfcrossing Eulerian cycle $\gamma$}, if the corresponding edges of $Q(P,\gamma)$ are conjugated. \end{definition}
+\begin{definition} We will call two edges $E_1$ and $E_2$ of a simple $3$-polytope $P$ not lying in a Hamiltonian cycle $\Gamma$ {\it conjugated}, if each edge intersects both components of the complement in $\Gamma$ to the vertices of the other edge (in other words, if $\Gamma\cup E_1\cup E_2$ is homeomorphic to the full graph $K_4$ on four vertices).
+We call two vertices of an ideal right-angled $3$-polytope $Q$ {\it conjugated along the nonselfcrossing Eulerian cycle $\gamma$}, if the corresponding edges of $P_\gamma$ are conjugated. \end{definition}

-\begin{proposition} The circles in $C_\Gamma$ corresponding to the edges of $Q$ not lying in $\Gamma$ are linked if and only if the edges are conjugated. \end{proposition} \begin{proof} This becomes evident if we look at the link in a way shown in Fig.~\ref{Octfig} on the right. \end{proof}
+\begin{proposition} The circles in $C_\Gamma$ corresponding to the edges of $P$ not lying in $\Gamma$ are linked if and only if the edges are conjugated. \end{proposition} \begin{proof} This becomes evident if we look at the link in a way shown in Fig.~\ref{Octfig} on the right. \end{proof}